 |X||No rating specified yet but it may offer some protection||X||No rating specified yet but it may offer some protection|

-So, if your iPhone is rated IP68, it means that it is protected from contact with harmful dust and from immersion in water of depths greater than 1 meter (manufacturer must specify the exact depth).
+So, if your iPhone is rated IP68, it means that it is protected from contact with harmful dust and from immersion in water of depths greater than 1 meter (the manufacturer must specify the exact depth).

 Since IP ratings protect a device from solids (dust) and water, let’s look at the protection IP67 and IP68 offered by Apple devices.

-The iPhone 8 and X series had an IP67 rating and the iPhone XS series have an IP68 rating, but they are both protected at the same level from dust.
+The iPhone 8 and X series had an IP67 rating and the iPhone XS series had an IP68 rating, but they are both protected at the same level from dust.

-This where devices rated with IP67 and IP68 differ in terms of protection.
+This is where devices rated with IP67 and IP68 differ in terms of protection.
 This is because they have different second digits.
-IP67 rated devices are a step down to IP68 devices in this regard.
+IP67-rated devices are a step down from IP68 devices in this regard.
 Both ratings offer some protection to the devices but IP68 is better.